 The Foreigner's Guide to a Japanese toilet

-My first experience with a Japanese toilet was at my cheap Airbnb located on the outskirts of Tokyo.
+My first experience with a Japanese toilet was at my budget Airbnb on the outskirts of Tokyo.
 The entire space was small and meticulously clean, as expected.
-The bathroom was also very compact and the toilet had a seat with various buttons.
+The bathroom was also very compact, and the toilet had a seat with various buttons.
 There was even a mini sink on the back of the toilet, but I had no idea how to operate it.

 McDonald’s Experience